mrmartymac/mrmartymac.github.io/_posts/2023-04-11-Installing-murbs.md

 1. `yum install scs-murbs...rpm`
 2. Run `murbs init` (as root.)
 - This will create the `murbs` user, set up configuration directories, etc.
+** MM: running this the first time resulted in errors, running it a second time resulted in being prompted for the murbs password which was not yet set.
+I ran passwd to set a password for murbs user.
+Then the command completed after confirming the ip address of the machine and using the password.**

 3. Allow the `wheel` group to run `sudo` with no password.

 - This is necessary for `murbsd` to be able to sudo.
 - Just run `visudo`, locate the `## Same thing without a password` line, and uncomment it.
 - Type `:x` to save and exit